omarkhan/coffeedoc/README.md

 Docstrings are defined as the first herecomment block following the class or function definition.
 Note that regular single line comments will be ignored.
-Docstrings are passed through [Showdown][], a javascript port of Markdown (CoffeeDoc uses jashkenas' modified version of Showdown used in Docco).

 The resulting documentation information is then passed to an [eco][] template to generate the html output.